Tartu, Estonia

 When we asked people what advice they would give someone preparing to move to Tartu, they said:

 "Before retiring in Tartu, expats should be aware that the city is the second largest in the country and is known for its vibrant student culture.
 Expats should also be aware that the city is home to a number of universities and research institutes, making it a great place to stay for those looking to stay active and engaged in their retirement.
 Additionally, expats should be aware that the cost of living in Tartu is relatively low, making it an attractive option for those looking to retire on a budget.
-Finally, expats should be aware that the city is well-connected to the rest of the country and Europe, with a number of international flights and train connections available," commented one expat who made the move to Tartu.
+Finally, expats should be aware that the city is well-connected to the rest of the country and Europe, with a number of international flights and train connections available," explained one expat living in Tartu, Estonia.

 Get Quote